 Honda to quit F1 to focus on zero-emission technology

-TOKYO: Japan's Honda Motor will end its participation as an engine supplier in the FIA Formula One World Championship at the end of the 2021 season to focus on zero-emission technology, it said on Friday.
+TOKYO: Japan's Honda Motor will end its participation as an engine supplier in the FIA Formula 1 World Championship at the end of the 2021 season to focus on zero-emission technology, it said on Friday (Oct 2).

 The decision was made at the end of September and the company does not intend to return to F1, Chief Executive Takahiro Hachigo said in an online news conference.